Force Field Analysis - Kurt Lewin

 We'll use a little basic science to introduce the concept, after which you'll find enough information to allow you to unleash your knowledge of force fields on colleagues!

-To help you out I've created a tool that you can use to practically apply a Force Field Analysis.
-Download the free Application Tool when you're ready.
-You'll need Adobe Reader to open the file.
+I've created a template that you can use to practically apply a Force Field Analysis.
+Download the free Force Field Analysis Template when you're ready.

 You'll need to sit down for this one.
 You're sitting?
 Good.
 Now, what's keeping you in the chair?